xuewen-z/ArsenicVegetation/README.md

 ### Typical installation time
 Installation of the required software environment typically takes for the required software environments of selected modules on a standard desktop computer, excluding external data download time.

+## Script organization and workflow
+This repository is organized as a modular workflow rather than a single one-click pipeline.

+The main workflow is implemented in `MainCode-DataPreprocess/` and `MainCode-DataAnalysis/`, which were primarily run in the Linux server environment.
+These scripts preprocess the original public global datasets, generate harmonized analysis inputs, and produce intermediate outputs for downstream modules.

+The `Hydrus1D_Batch/` folder and the `R-code/` folder are independent downstream modules that use selected intermediate datasets generated from the main workflow:
+- `Hydrus1D_Batch/` uses prepared inputs from the main workflow for HYDRUS-1D simulations under Windows 10;
+- `R-code/` uses prepared inputs from the main workflow for SEM and related statistical analyses in R.

+Scripts in the main MATLAB workflow are generally organized in approximate numerical order within each stage.
+Representative stages in `MainCode-DataAnalysis/` include:
+- `Proc11a–Proc14c2`: vegetation anomaly calculations for LAI, SIF, LCC, and NDVI
+- `Proc25–Proc39`: site-based covariate-adjusted analyses and dose-response data preparation
+- `Proc58–Proc71`: ecosystem service deficit calculations and annual summaries
+- `ProcS01a–ProcS05b`: supplementary or additional analyses

+## Demo
+### Demo data
+The full preprocessing workflow relies on multiple large and interdependent public global datasets.
+These original datasets are publicly available from the sources listed in the Data availability section of the manuscript, but are not redistributed here as a compact demo package.

+To facilitate code evaluation, this repository provides representative input data for the independent downstream modules:
+- `R-code/` for SEM and related statistical analyses;
+- `Hydrus1D_Batch/` for HYDRUS-1D simulations and related post-processing.

+### Instructions to run the demo
+Demo inputs are provided for the `R-code/` and `Hydrus1D_Batch/` modules.
+Please see the relevant script headers and folder-level notes for running instructions.

+### Expected output
+The demo materials illustrate the required input format, execution workflow, and representative outputs for the R and HYDRUS-based modules.

+### Expected run time
+Depends on the local software environment and input size.
+Full reproduction of the complete global preprocessing workflow is not expected within the demo.